oyieroyier/framer/README.md

 # Framer Motion

-This is my personal Framer Motion practice.
+This is my [Framer Motion](https://www.framer.com/motion/) practice repo.

 Follow the below steps if you want to play with the code base.